Jake-Hardy/SalesTaxAPI/readme.md

 Docker is the easiest way to stand up the API and associated database.

-- After cloning the application, simply running `docker-compose up --build` will build and run the API, as well as start the database and seed it with data.
+- After cloning the application, simply running `docker-compose up --build` from the `NcSalesTaxCalculatorApi` directory will build and run the API, as well as start the database and seed it with data.

 - The following cURL request can be used to test the API: